-A funny title for an article about a not so funny experience for many men who have difficulties with keeping their erection during sex.
+A funny title for an article about a not so funny experience for many men who suffer of erectile dysfunction during sex.
 I am a man myself and a Sex counselor in Amsterdam and I know how much this topic is sensitive and can cause painful feelings.

 Not getting it up is still a sort of taboo between men.
 It is packed with shame, guilt and a sense of failure and usually we don’t like to talk about it at all.
 But it is a very common experience, more than we might expect.
 So, why not expose it?
 Why not to take this topic out of the cage of shame, guilt and sense of failure and make it lighter, approachable and therefore conquerable?